SkinnyDevi/webui_tavernai_charas/README.md

 This extension features a character searcher, downloader and manager for any TavernAI cards.

+> [!CAUTION]
+> Version 2+ of this extension has been adapted to work with Oobabooga's WebUI version 3+.
+Please update your installation as this will be the supported version from now on.
+If you have a previous version of this extension, make sure to either: update the extension and WebUI or not update the extension.

 ## General features
 - Main page recent and random cards, as well as random categories upon main page launch
 - Card filtering with text search, NSFW blocking* and category filtering